jondaiello/foundations-of-html/lesson-02/README.md

 ### Project Workspace
 First, let’s create a project folder where we will store our project files.
 In my case, I’m going to place it on my desktop and name it `fundamentals-of-html`.

-Next, I'll create a new file in that folder called `index.html`.
+Next, I'll create a new file in that folder and name it `index.html`.